In This Article

 Giving your hair a distinct shape is an eye-catcher all on its own.
 Especially with naturally curly textures, giving your hair a shape that falls into place and feels supported will keep your daily efforts minimal.
-Although, a few wispy curls around the face never hurt.
+Do this by asking your stylist to strategically layer your 'do and using products to moisturize and define coils.
+A few wispy curls around the face never hurt, either.

 Adding face-framing layers is an easy adjustment to any pre-existing cut.
 This small tweak has transformative power, opening things up around the face rather than narrowing in for an elongating effect.
 "Face framing layers add movement," says Sustaita.
 "Plus, they do a great job at highlighting your cheekbones and jawline."

 One of the last things you want to do when working with a larger forehead is have a haircut that elongates your face shape and features.
+"A shorter haircut is always better to disguise a bigger forehead," says Northwood.
+"If you think your head looks long, then you need to create width in your hair."
 By keeping the hair cropped up above the shoulders, your cut can actually create the illusion of a shorter forehead.

 Blunt and Bold

 This blunt fringed pixie cut is a genius way to make a bold, fashion-forward statement with your hair.
 While this cut covers the forehead, the only thing we notice is the confidence it takes to wear a pixie.
 Spritz a bit of dry shampoo—we like Billie Floof Dry Shampoo ($14)—to bangs to keep them looking fresh and avoid having grease trickle down to your forehead.

 M notes that a severe middle part won't help if you're self-conscious about your forehead but recognizes that some natural partings are stubborn.
 If your hair naturally splits directly down the middle, wearing a long curtain bang can help soften everything up.